NorskHelsenett/HelseID.Samples/ApiAccess/README.md

 The client application is based on [ASP.NET Core](https://learn.microsoft.com/en-us/aspnet/core/?view=aspnetcore-6.0).
 You can find relevant code in:
 * The `Startup` class: this is the initial configuration of the project
-* The `OpenIdConnectOptionsInitializer` class sets up the OpenID Connect user logon, using IClientAssertionsBuilder from the `Common` project
+* The `OpenIdConnectOptionsInitializer` class sets up the OpenID Connect user login, using IClientAssertionsBuilder from the `Common` project
 * The `IUserSessionDataStore` interface abstracts the persisting of user tokens
 * The `AccessTokenUpdater` class updates access tokens when they have expired